genjax-dev/genjax-chi/docs/library/generative_functions.md

 Each of the combinators below is implemented as a decorator. `GenerativeFunction` instances make each combinator available as a method with the same name.

 ::: genjax.vmap
+::: genjax.repeat
 ::: genjax.scan

-::: genjax.switch

 ::: genjax.mask

-::: genjax.dimap

-::: genjax.repeat

 ::: genjax.or_else
+::: genjax.switch
 ::: genjax.mix
 ::: genjax.map_addresses
+::: genjax.dimap
+::: genjax.map
+::: genjax.contramap